Polypants/threejs_tutorial/README.md

 scene.add(sphere);
 ```

 If we look at our scene, we won’t be able to see anything yet.
-This is because the camera and the sphere we just created are overlapping each other in the center of the scene.
+This is because the `camera` and the `sphere` we just created are overlapping each other in the center of the scene.
 Let’s fix this by moving the camera towards us, on the z axis.

 ```
 camera.position.z = 10;
 ```

-When no parameters are set for a `SphereGeometry`, it defaults to a polygonal sphere.
-Its not very pretty, in my oppinion.
+When no parameters are set for a `SphereGeometry`, it defaults to a polygonal sphere and aren't very pretty.
 Let’s add some more vertices to it to make it look more round.
 The first parameter is the size (defaults to 1), the second parameter is the width segments, and the third is the height segments.
 Add parameters to match the following code.

 ```